spraints/icc/_posts/2015-08-30-matt-goes-to-soccer.md

 "That's wonderful," the mayor continued.
 "It sure is nice to have a snowball fight.
 I remember when --"

-bicc interrupted.
+{{site.bicc}} interrupted.
 "Mr. Mayor, isn't there a crisis?
 Isn't that why you turned on the beacon?"

 "What?"
 The mayor got a bit flustered.
 "Oh, yes, that's right.
 Over in West Iceville we think there's a hot bot."